 Here are a few suggestions:

-- Always opt to pay with the local currency (the currency of the location you are at) instead of Singapore dollars.
+- Always opt to pay in the foreign currency when shopping overseas instead of SGD

-In short, when using a credit card for your purchases abroad, do not pay in Singapore dollars.
-It tends to be costlier as compared to paying in foreign currency with your credit card.
-Always keep in mind that foreign transaction fees and dynamic currency conversion fees come into play.
-So, you need to be constantly vigilant when using your credit card for overseas shopping.
+In short, when using a credit card for your purchases abroad, do not pay in SGD.
+It is usually costlier as compared to paying in foreign currency with your credit card.
+Plus, paying in SGD when shopping overseas also means you don’t get any overseas transaction rewards from your credit card.